Why are they needed?

 The works councils operate on a voluntary basis, i.e. the members are not paid extra money for what they do.
 However, the tasks of the works council are done during regular working hours.
 So the employer must release the members of the works council for a certain number of hours.

 A union is an association of workers.
-It represents the interests of employees vis-à-vis employers and politicians; and fights for better working conditions, higher wages or more holiday days.
+It represents the interests of employees vis-à-vis employers and politicians; and fights for better working conditions, higher wages or more paid holidays.
 As part of the struggle for better working conditions, unions often call for strikes.
 If your union calls for a strike in which you take part, your employer cannot penalise you for it, but does not have to pay you for the strike day.
 If you are a member of the union, you will receive so-called "strike money" ("Streikgeld") as compensation.
 As a member, the union will also provide you with advice and support regarding labour law in case you face a problem with your employer, e.g. if you are dismissed without a valid reason.

 Collective agreements are arrangements between employers or employers' organisations ("Arbeitgeberverbände") and unions.
 Collective agreements regulate the working conditions (i.e. working hours, wages, etc.) of the employees of a company or an industry such as the metal and electrical industry or the chemical industry.
 In principle, the working conditions arranged in a collective agreement are more beneficial for the workers compared to the arrangements in companies or sectors without a collective agreement.